bwang514/awesome-HAI/README.md

 # Awesome HCI + DL List

-There is a rising trend of applying __Deep Learning__, or __AI__, to solve __Human-Computer Interaction__ problems.
-However, there is no single entry to all these awesome HCI + DL/ Human-AI Interaction resources so far.
+There has been a rising trend of applying __Deep Learning__, or __AI__, to solve __Human-Computer Interaction__ problems.
+And it's awesome to see _what problems_ HCI researchers are solving with deep learning and what _challenges_ that occur when designing AI-infused interfaces!

+However, there seems to be no curation for all these awesome HCI + DL/ Human-AI Interaction resources so far.
 That's why we started to maintain this list!

 ## Conference Papers